 Fluffy Banana Pancakes (sugar-free)

 Serve immediately (recommended) or keep them warm in the oven (they will deflate a little).
 Enjoy them with your favorite toppings.
 I love to add seasonal fruits and a drizzle of maple syrup.

-Looking for more pancake recipes?
-Try my thick and fluffy blueberry pancakes or my go-to recipe for fluffy buttermilk pancakes.
-If you want to try something new, how about Austrian Kaiserschmarrn – a giant, fluffy shredded pancake.
+Oh, and if you want to try something new, how about Austrian Kaiserschmarrn – a giant, fluffy shredded pancake.

+Fluffy Banana Pancakes (sugar-free)